USS Washington (1776 row galley)

-USS Washington was a large row galley, with a rowing crew of 60, that was placed into service under the control of the Continental Congress in 1776.
+USS Washington was a 1-gun row galley of the Rhode Island State Navy.
+With a rowing crew of 60, she was placed into service under the control of the Continental Congress in 1776.
 During this age of sail, row galleys were highly maneuverable compared to sailing ships whose movements were dependent on the wind.
 Washington's war record consisted of an attack on several British warships, and, after finding itself on the losing side of the battle, the row galley rowed away, out of danger.
-There is no further report of her efforts for the Continental Navy.
+There is no further report of her efforts for the Rhode Island navy.

 Authorized by Rhode Island

 In the autumn of 1775, the Rhode Island General Assembly ordered the construction of two row galleys, Washington and Spitfire, and in January 1776 appointed John Grimes commodore of galleys.
 During the winter and spring of 1776, these galleys operated in Narragansett Bay, protecting the colony's shipping, carrying troops, and covering foraging parties seeking supplies.

 The General Assembly voted and resolved that;